How to Paraphrase Poems

 Instead of copying a rhyme outright, you’re putting your own spin on things and speaking in your own voice.
 Writing help online also helps you to understand poetic techniques and improves your form and vocabulary.

-If we’ve got an assignment due but the words and ideas simply won’t come, poem paraphrasing that already exists saves the day.
+If we’ve got an assignment with paraphrased poems or whatever but the words and ideas simply won’t come, poem paraphrasing that already exists saves the day.

 The purpose of paraphrasing poem is not to copy poetry outright, but to rearrange the words so that you’re writing in your own voice.
 You want to retain that core meaning, but you also want to make sure that your personality and character is coming across.

 All literature students have been there.
 With deadlines looming and poetries needing to be written, we’ve all burned the midnight oil trying to complete our verse.